First Dutch Expedition to the East Indies: At Bantam

 Map of the Banten Sultanate, strategically located, which wore on until formal Dutch annexation in 1813.

-In June 1596, the fleet reached Bantam (Banten), Java but were received poorly due to the machinations of the Portuguese, who persuaded the Bantamese to raise their prices to absurdly high levels.
+In June 1596, the fleet reached Bantam (Banten), Java, but were received poorly due to the machinations of the Portuguese, who persuaded the Bantamese to raise their prices to absurdly high levels.
 They were also denied access to water, and when some of them went to Sumatra to get more, a number of men, including de Houtman, were captured and held until ransomed.
 De Houtman, by this time, was the de facto leader of the expedition, most of his opponents having been either killed or disgraced by this time.
 After being ransomed, he bombarded the city with cannon fire and raided several spice-carrying ships coming into Bantam from Banda and Borneo.
 Outraged, the Bantamese, sent men throughout the surrounding islands, warning them about the Dutch.
 At Sidayu, near Surabaya, the ships were boarded by natives and twelve men were killed in the ensuing battle, including the skipper of Amsterdam.
 Soon after, at Madura, when the royal family sailed out to meet to Dutch, Amsterdam opened fire, killing the prince, the priest, and many others.

 Return home

 At this point, the entire expedition was on the brink of disaster.
 Only 94 of the original 248 men were still alive, and the leaders were split into two factions, one led by de Houtman and the other by Jan Meulenaer, who disagreed on where the fleet should go next.
-When Meulanaer suddenly died under mysterious circumstances, de Houtman was seized and put on trial by the Ships' Council.
+When Meulenaer suddenly died under mysterious circumstances, de Houtman was seized and put on trial by the Ships' Council.
 On grounds of insufficient evidence, he was released, but by this time Amsterdam was in such bad condition that it had to be set adrift and burnt.
 The fleet was in such bad shape that it was decided to head south, making one last stop at Bali, and then sail back to the Netherlands.
 The crew found Bali to be quite amiable, and set sail for home on 26 February 1597, reaching Texel on 14 August of the same year.